What is Configuration Management (CM)?

 The historic use case of CM was to support product development, design engineering and manufacturing.
 CM is considered a must-have fundamental capability before bill-of-materials (BOM) management, release management, and change management can be undertaken at the product or systems engineering levels.
 For these design engineering-centric uses, CM capabilities are often provided by Product Data Management (PDM) solutions as part of a Product Innovation Platform (PIP) architecture or Product Lifecycle Management (PLM) business strategy.

-Yet, there are many if not more uses of configuration management software solutions outside or downstream of the traditional engineering configuration and change management functions within a product manufacturer.
+There are many if not more uses of configuration management software solutions outside or downstream of the traditional engineering configuration and change management functions within a product manufacturer.
 This is especially true in the supply, support, and service chains of long-life assets deployed in the field.
-This mission-critical use for CM is found in many industries including aviation, transportation, aerospace & defense, industrial machinery, high-tech electronics, medical devices, energy, mining, marine, and AEC infrastructure.
+This mission-critical use for asset configuration management is found in many industries including aviation, transportation, aerospace & defense, industrial machinery, heavy equipment, high-tech electronics, medical devices, energy, mining, marine, and AEC infrastructure.

-For these industries, managing the in-service configuration of assets over an extended lifecycle of many years, if not decades, is a more important function of CM than that for product design engineering.
-Tracking the as-procured, as-built, as-approved, as-deployed, as-maintained, as-repaired, and as-retired configuration of products, devices, equipment, systems and networks far removed from the OEM’s original CAD or PDM vault is the critical use-case of CM.
+For these industries, managing the in-service configuration of assets over an extended lifecycle of many years is a more important function of CM than that for product design engineering.
+Tracking the as-procured, as-built, as-approved, as-deployed, as-maintained, as-repaired, and as-retired configuration of products, devices, equipment, systems and networks far removed from the OEM’s original CAD or PDM vault is the critical use case of CM.

-In these use-cases, engineering-centric PDM solutions do not provide the deep functionality, workflow adaptability, instant usability, rapid deployability, and immediate affordability required of CM by the contract supply, support, and service chains.
+In these uses of CM, engineering-centric PDM solutions rarely provide the deep functionality, workflow adaptability, and robust usability required for performing asset configuration management by the supply, support, and service chains.
+Asset CM requires capable functionality and nimble workflow processes − without loss of usability by occasional non-expert users − for product structure maintenance, configuration identification, baselines, configuration items, change management, status accounting and verification.
 To learn why read the CMstat whitepaper on “Nimble Configuration Management.”

 There are many different application categories for Configuration Management software solutions because of the large range of industries and the unique needs and standards each industry has for CM solutions.
 These application areas include: